Peer Support

 From there, the rest of the session will focus on stuff that you want to talk about.
 The Peer Support Worker will help you celebrate your wins, empower you to embrace yourself and validate your unique recovery experiences.
 They may also share some of their own story to help normalise and validate your experiences.

-Whether the session involves having a coffee and a catch-up, playing a game of Uno, or doing mindful colouring, the Peer Support Worker will always support you in working towards your goals and remind you that recovery can be fun.
+Whether the session involves having a coffee and a catch-up, playing card game, or doing mindful colouring, the Peer Support Worker will always support you in working towards your goals and remind you that recovery can be fun, and that you're not alone on the journey.

 Your first meet-up with a Peer Support Worker can be for a chat over a cuppa or something more formal if that's what you prefer.
 Either way, you are meeting with someone who is a parent or caregiver of a young person who has accessed mental health support.

-Your appointment will usually be in a comfortable meeting space.
-In this session, the focus will be on your needs and how your Peer Support Worker can best support you.
+In sessions, the focus will be on your needs and how your Peer Support Worker can best support you.
 A Peer Support Worker can offer support in goal setting, sourcing or decoding information, navigating the mental health care system, self-care, and other opportunities for you to engage with groups and your community.
-In these sessions, your Peer Support Worker will let you take the lead and listen to what you need help with the most.
+In these sessions, your Peer Support Worker will let you take the lead and listen to what you need support with.

 People with common interests or experiences have always benefited from sharing and supporting each other.
 Peer Support Workers go a step further and draw on their lived experience to encourage and support young people or their parents/caregivers.